Prayer is a conversation.

 Even though it is based on legitimate foundations, when you go through it as you kneel beside your bed at night, it is not genuine.
 You may be following the recipe, but your heart is really only in the end piece where you ask for the things you want.

 But you don’t need to go through this whole list of worship stuff in order to pray.
 In fact, practicing prayer in this way can lead to, well, practicing prayer instead of actually praying from the heart.
-If it’s a performance, God sees through it, even more clearly than you do — and if you will admit it, you see through it too.
+If it’s a performance, God sees through it, even more clearly than you do — and if you will admit it, you do see through it.

 Other people advise that you use a totally formulaic approach.
 The most common formula used by Catholics is the prayer-meditation of the Rosary.
 Protestants urge the laying on of hands and a sort of rotational prayer among friends.
 They also advise “claiming God’s promises” by quoting a verse of Scripture and telling God you are “claiming” His promise in that scripture.